healthylivingcorp08/cloudflare-worker-pixel-router/memory-bank/activeContext.md

 *   [2025-04-14 18:14:00] - Simplified the `/admin/login` HTML for debugging purposes.
 *   [2025-04-14 18:14:00] - Refined authentication middleware logic.
 *   [2025-04-14 18:14:00] - Set up GitHub Actions for deployment.
+*   [2025-04-14 20:39:00] - Replaced placeholder `adminHtml` in `src/admin/router.ts` with basic dashboard content.

 ## Open Questions/Issues

-*   Need confirmation if the simplified login page at `/admin/login` loads and works correctly.
+*   Need user to deploy the latest changes and test the login flow again to confirm the dashboard page loads correctly after login.